 - uneven distribution of goods or children within the trolley.

-- trolleys must be cleared as safe and fit-for-use prior to being made available for use by the public
+- must be cleared as safe and fit-for-use prior to being made available for use by the public